aksommerville/ra3/README.md

 - - [x] Reduce visible content when in kiosk mode.
 I think just title, genre, pubtime, comment?
 Plus indication of player count.
 - [ ] Web List editor is allowing me to add the same game more than once.
 - [ ] `mn_widget_menubar.c`: Toast when entering kiosk.
 Need such a thing as toasts.
+- [x] Reconnecting disconnected device in a 4-player setup assigned it to an already-in-use player.